ai-dock/stable-diffusion-webui/README.md

 You can use the web UI to do further configuration, or you can supply further environment variables as detailed above.

-To launch the UI, open `webui.ipynb` and run cell 4 (`Get secure Web UI link`)
+To launch the UI, open `webui.ipynb` and run cell 4 (`Get secure UI links`)

 >[!NOTE]
 >The use of `CF_QUICK_TUNNELS` enables us to reach the web UI with a link supplied by Cloudflare.
-You can find the link in `/var/log/supervisor/quicktunnel-webui.log`
+You can find the links by running `cfqt-url.sh -p 1111`.

 >[!WARNING]
 >Do not attempt to use tunnels to circumvent Paperspace restrictions (eg. SSH & private networking) - You will lose your account.